hachanghyun/awsSaaSummary/support.md

 You can check the app version and inquiry email.

 ### Question
-If you have any questions about our app, please email us at the address below with detailed information.
+If you have any questions about our app, Please email us at the address below with detailed information.

 Email: hacwx1@gmail.com